difuse-dartmouth/.github/profile/module-directory.md

 # Module Directory
 This page lists all data science module repositories.
 Each title is linked to the appropriate repo and is followed by a brief description and a badge.
 To interpret the badges see the ["how to use this site" page](profile/howto.md).

-## Anthropology 6: Introduction to Biological Anthropology \
+## <a href="https://github.com/difuse-dartmouth/ANTH6-40_22F">Anthropology 6: Introduction to Biological Anthropology

 ## <a href="https://github.com/difuse-dartmouth/ASTR15_W21">Astronomy 15: Stars and the Milky Way</a>